 This post includes 3 harsh facts long distance relationships you need to know (actually, more than 3!)

-Whatever the reason, being in a long-distance relationship can be difficult.
+Being in a long-distance relationship can be difficult.
 You often have to make do with limited time together, and when you are finally able to see each other, it can be hard not to spend all your time catching up on everything that’s been missed.

 Long-distance is never easy, and God bless you if you’re currently in one, lol!
 I’ve been there, done that, and honestly, it’s not for me.
 So below, I’ve listed 3 harsh facts long distance relationships (and more) so that you can be prepared!